taleena/taleena/README.md

 - 👋 Hi, I’m @taleena
-- 👀 I’m interested in systems dynamics.
+- 💡 I’m interested in systems dynamics.
-- 🌱 I’m currently learning contracts.
+- 🌱 I’m currently learning contract negotiation.
 - 💞️ I’m looking to collaborate on processes and workflows.
-- 📫 How to reach me: email is good!

 <!---
 taleena/taleena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.